-The Company's financial instruments consist of cash and cash equivalents, receivables, accounts payable and accrued liabilities and loans due to related parties.
+The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities and loans due to related parties.

-The fair value of the Company's receivables, accounts payable and accrued liabilities and loans due to related parties approximate carrying value due to their short terms to maturity, which is the amount recorded on the condensed interim consolidated statement of financial position.
-The Company's other financial instrument, cash and cash equivalents is recorded at fair value, and under the fair value hierarchy is based on level one quoted prices in active markets for identical assets and liabilities.
+The fair value of the Company's receivables, accounts payable and accrued liabilities and loans due to related parties approximate carrying value due to their short terms to maturity, which is the amount recorded on the consolidated statement of financial position.
+The Company's other financial instrument, cash, is recorded at fair value, and under the fair value hierarchy is based on level one guoted prices in active markets for identical assets and liabilities.